Waste Group: You are an Expert on Plastic-to-Oil Recycling

 Your Mission

 Your goal at this hearing is to convince the Regulators to include the Waste Group’s recommendations in their final regulation.
-To make this argument effectively, you must
+To make this argument effectively, you must:

-Complete the assigned readings listed at the bottom of this page;
+• Complete the assigned readings listed at the bottom of this page

-Work closely with the other members of your group to develop clear answers to the Regulator questions;
+• Work closely with the other members of your group to develop clear answers to the Regulators’ questions

-Make use of as much specific information as possible to develop strong arguments for your position that plastics are extremely harmful to the environment and that reducing production and consumption is the only effective solution to the problem;
+• Make use of as much specific information as possible to develop strong arguments that plastics need to be proven safe rather than assumed safe and that the only way to protect against the effects of toxins is to prevent the production of potentially toxic plastics

-Read as much as you can about your position and the positions of the other groups; and
+• Read as much as you can about your position and the positions of the other groups

-Complete written reflections on your character, interest group, and readings as assigned.
+• Complete written reflections on your character, interest group, and readings as assigned

 Your Victory Objectives

-You will receive 10 points if the Regulators select your group’s proposal as the final regulation.
+• You will receive 10 points if the Regulators select your group’s proposal as the final regulation

-The Regulators will rank the interest groups by how well their goals are represented in the final regulation.
-You will receive between 1 and 5 points based on how the Waste Group is ranked and how well the regulation reflects your goals.
+• The Regulators will rank the interest groups by how well their goals are represented in the final regulation.
+You will receive between 1 and 5 points based on how the Waste Group is ranked and how well the regulation reflects your goals

 Sources

-Waste Group Sources
+Industry Group Sources

 Your Individual Sources